 Full refunds if class is cancelled due to weather or water levels.

 Equipment needed: your own food (snacks, lunch, liquids), suitable paddling gear for air and water temperatures (dress for getting wet, have towels and dry clothes for after), helmet, suitable personal flotation device (pfd), whitewater kayak paddle, whitewater kayak, air bags in kayak, spray skirt for whitewater kayak unless a sit-on-top whitewater kayak (displacement hulls, planning hulls, park and play, free running, river running, creeking, and crossover designs all acceptable).

 Skills needed to take the class: moving water roll, ability to strongly paddle your kayak along a desired path in moving water, edge awareness and some edge control, prior ISUCK pool sessions highly recommended.

-Complementary Strokes and Moving Water Work class highly recommended.
+Complementary Strokes and Moving Water Work for Kayaks class highly recommended.